 Our beer has a knack for turning up wherever vibrant, open-minded people come together.
 We’ve seen our cans at hip hop festivals, our kegs holding up countertops in Singaporean food halls, and our labels and stickers on countless walls and bars.
 We aim to always support the people drinking our beer, no matter how far they are from our home borough.

 Community involvement is a cornerstone of our brewery.
-We brew The Stonewall Inn IPA in support of The Stonewall Inn Gives Back Initiative, and proudly marched with them at World Pride 2019 in NYC.
+We brew The Stonewall Inn IPA in support of The Stonewall Inn Gives Back Initiative, and launched Create Space with them to highlight LGBTQ+ activists fighting for equal rights around the world.
 Local groups including the Prospect Park Alliance, Transportation Alternatives, and Brooklyn Museum have received beer from us for their events.
 To see how we can support your group, get in touch with the button below.

 WHEREVER YOU FIND OUR BEER, YOU’LL FIND OUR PEOPLE